 5. Most insurance customers are technology-averse.

-At least 56% of consumers store some of their personal data in the cloud.
+At least 56% of consumers store some of their personal data in the cloud, and more than half of customers now prefer digital channels.[17]

 6. Customers are more focused on privacy than premiums.